 In the United Kingdom, there has been an increasing trend of the government seeking to ban or deter term-time holidays for school children.
-A recent case in the Supreme Court of the United Kingdom upheld fines penalising parents taking their children out of school during term-time in the absence of exceptional circumstances.
-In financial year 2017, approximately 35% of Center Parcs' customers during off-peak periods were families with at least one school-age child.
+A recent case in the Supreme Court of the United Kingdom upheld fines, and local authorities continue to use fines, penalising parents taking their children out of school during term-time in the absence of exceptional circumstances.
+In financial year 2018, approximately 35% of Center Parcs' customers during off-peak periods were families with at least one school-age child.
 However, this number is likely to decline if the trend of increasingly strict regulations and enforcement surrounding term-time holidays continues.
 This may result in lower demand for Center Parcs' villages during off-peak periods and cause Center Parcs to further reduce off-peak prices, thereby decreasing margins.